abdumaa/HiQualProp/README.md

 # HiQualProp

-This repository contains the data and the implementation of the experiments of the paper [HiQualProp: A Human-Annotated Dataset for Detecting Online
+This repository contains the data and the implementation of the experiments of the paper *HiQualProp: A Human-Annotated Dataset for Detecting Online Propaganda*.
-Propaganda](link).

 ## Overview